opencarecc/inpe/README.md

 ##Contacts

-You can get in touch with us using this e mail: opencare [@] wemake [dot] cc
+You can get in touch with us on the InPe' [website](http://inpe.opencare.cc/#comments) or by writing at: opencare [@] wemake [dot] cc